 Australia to spend $1.2 bln on cyber security for private sector after rise in attacks

-Morrison will pledge the increased spending to fortify the defences of critical infrastructure, boost police efforts to disrupt the criminal activity on the dark web and strengthen community awareness.
-"We will protect our vital infrastructure and services from cyber attacks.
-We will support businesses to protect themselves so they can succeed in the digital economy," says Morrison.
+The increased spending is intended to fortify critical infrastructure, boost police efforts to disrupt criminal activity on the dark web and strengthen community awareness.
+"We will protect our vital infrastructure and services from cyber-attacks.
+We will support businesses to protect themselves so they can succeed in the digital economy," said Morrison.

-While Australia seeks to strength its cyber defences, it will also embark on a more aggressive approach to disrupting would-be attackers.
-The Australian Signals Directorate - which Reuters revealed late last year determined China was responsible for hacking Australia's parliament - will be given new funding to counter foreign cyber attacks.
+Australia will also embark on a more aggressive approach to disrupting would-be attackers.
+The Australian Signals Directorate - which, Reuters revealed last year, determined China was responsible for hacking Australia's parliament - will be given new funding to counter foreign cyber attacks.

-China denies it was responsible for the attack on the country's parliament that came just months ahead of a national election. ($1 = 1.3877 Australian dollars)
+China denies it was responsible for the attack, which came months before a national election.

 ALSO READ